The movement to raise Newstart payments is taking off. Here are four actions you can take.

 The government suggests this low rate of Newstart is necessary to push people into work.
 This is a lie.

 According to the government’s own numbers (from the Australian Bureau of Statistics and the Department of Jobs and Small Business), Australia has record high ratios of job seekers to job vacancies (around 16:1).

 Exactly how are the unemployed meant to find work in this situation?

 As a result of the complete lack of jobs, 7 out of 10 people receiving Newstart have been unemployed for more than a year, up from 6 out of 10 three years ago.

 Why Isn’t the Government listening when so many are calling for a raise?

-- More than two thirds of ordinary Australians (once they understand how low it is)
+- More than two thirds of ordinary Australians support an increase to the Newstart allowance, (once they understand how low it is)

 - The Business Council of Australia (BCA) called for “increasing the inadequate Newstart allowance”

 - Multinational accounting company, KPMG described Newstart as “inadequate” and called for it to be raised by $50 a week